Internet censorship: Overview

 Blocking and filtering can be based on relatively static blacklists or be determined more dynamically based on a real-time examination of the information being exchanged.
 Blacklists may be produced manually or automatically and are often not available to non-customers of the blocking software.
-Blocking or filtering can be done at a centralized national level, at a decentralized sub-national level, or at an institutional level, for example in libraries, universities or Internet cafes.
+Blocking or filtering can be done at a centralized national level, at a decentralized sub-national level, or at an institutional level, e.g., in libraries, universities or Internet cafés.
 Blocking and filtering may also vary within a country across different ISPs.
 Countries may filter sensitive content on an ongoing basis and/or introduce temporary filtering during key time periods such as elections.
-In some cases the censoring authorities may surreptitiously block content to mislead the public into believing that censorship has not been applied.
+In some cases, the censoring authorities may surreptitiously block content to mislead the public into believing that censorship has not been applied.
 This is achieved by returning a fake "Not Found" error message when an attempt is made to access a blocked website.

 Unless the censor has total control over all Internet-connected computers, such as in North Korea (who employs an intranet that only privileged citizens can access), or Cuba, total censorship of information is very difficult or impossible to achieve due to the underlying distributed technology of the Internet.
-Pseudonymity and data havens (such as Freenet) protect free speech using technologies that guarantee material cannot be removed and prevents the identification of authors.
+Pseudonymity and data havens (such as Hyphanet) protect free speech using technologies that guarantee material cannot be removed and prevents the identification of authors.
 Technologically savvy users can often find ways to access blocked content.
 Nevertheless, blocking remains an effective means of limiting access to sensitive information for most users when censors, such as those in China, are able to devote significant resources to building and maintaining a comprehensive censorship system.

 The term "splinternet" is sometimes used to describe the effects of national firewalls.
 The verb "rivercrab" colloquially refers to censorship of the Internet, particularly in Asia.